-Labor Contracting Policies in the Philippines - The law does not prohibit all forms of contracting or subcontracting.
+Labor Contracting Policies in the Philippines

+- The law does not prohibit all forms of contracting or subcontracting.
 Legitimate contracting or subcontracting is allowed under the Labor Code, as implemented under DOLE Department Order No. 174, series of 2017.
-What the law prohibits are labor-only contracting and other illicit employment arrangements. - contracting refers Labor-only an to arrangement where the contractor or subcontractor merely recruits, supplies, or places workers to perform a job or work for a principal. - way enterprise-based Freedom of Association • Guaranteed by the Philippine constitution under the Bill of Rights which states that "The right of the people, including those employed in the public or private sectors, to form unions, associations, or societies for purposes not contrary to law shall not be abridged". • The Labor Code of the Philippines also states that "All persons employed in commercial, industrial and agricultural enterprises and in religious, charitable, medical, or educational institutions, whether operating for profit or not, shall have the right to self-organization and to form, join, or assist labor organizations of their own choosing for purposes of collective bargaining". • As a matter of policy, ECOP does not in any interfere in union organization or initiatives to encourage the establishment of dialogue mechanisms, whether unionized or non-unionized.
+What the law prohibits are labor-only contracting and other illicit employment arrangements. - Labor-only contracting refers to an arrangement where the contractor or subcontractor merely recruits, supplies, or places workers to perform a job or work for a principal.

+Freedom of Association

+• Guaranteed by the Philippine constitution under the Bill of Rights which states that "The right of the people, including those employed in the public or private sectors, to form unions, associations, or societies for purposes not contrary to law shall not be abridged".

+• The Labor Code of the Philippines also states that "All persons employed in commercial, industrial and agricultural enterprises and in religious, charitable, medical, or educational institutions, whether operating for profit or not, shall have the right to self-organization and to form, join, or assist labor organizations of their own choosing for purposes of collective bargaining".

+As a matter of policy, ECOP does not in any way interfere in union organization or initiatives to encourage the establishment of enterprise-based dialogue mechanisms, whether unionized or non-unionized.
 ECOP also iterates that the freedom of association also entails the freedom not to associate.

-ADVICE FOR JAPANESE COMPANIES EXPANDING IN THE PHILIPPINES It is also worth mentioning that the Department of Labor and Employment, through the National Tripartite Industrial Peace Council or NTIPC, where ECOP is represented, recently launched a policy review covering the following topics: - Implementing rules and regulations of the Occupational Safety and Health Law (Republic Act 11058) - Revised rules on the administration and enforcement of labor laws pursuant to Article 128 of the Labor Code, as renumbered - Rules implementing Articles 106 to 109 of the Labor Code, as amended (Contracting and Subcontracting) - Implementing rules and regulations of RA 10395 or the Tripartism Law The review is in line with the Department's thrust to revisit labor laws to make it attuned with the times, especially with COVID-19 being an accelerator of change.
+ADVICE FOR JAPANESE COMPANIES EXPANDING IN THE PHILIPPINES

+It is also worth mentioning that the Department of Labor and Employment, through the National Tripartite Industrial Peace Council or NTIPC, where ECOP is represented, recently launched a policy review covering the following topics:

+- Implementing rules and regulations of the Occupational Safety and Health Law (Republic Act 11058) - Revised rules on the administration and enforcement of labor laws pursuant to Article 128 of the Labor Code, as renumbered - Rules implementing Articles 106 to 109 of the Labor Code, as amended (Contracting and Subcontracting) - Implementing rules and regulations of RA 10395 or the Tripartism Law

+Due to the passage of the OSH Law back in 2017 and later on with the emergence of the global pandemic, many companies have been more interested in OSH.
+ECOP took this opportunity to institutionalize its very own OSH Academy.
+With its growing competence in the field of OSH, ECOP has now been accredited by the DOLE as a safety training organization.

+The review is in line with the Department's thrust to revisit labor laws to make it attuned with the times, especially with COVID-19 being an accelerator of change.
 ECOP welcomes the review and is committed to take part in the process to protect the welfare of business and employment and to ensure that any policy reform would be beneficial to the overall business and investment climate.